Skip to main content

 Orchids need food, too!

-Step 1: Mix a liquid 20-20-20 complete fertilizer that contains all trace elements at one-quarter strength.
-Apply this dilution once weekly during the regular watering schedule from spring through fall.
+Step 1: Mix a liquid 20-20-20 complete and balanced fertilizer at one-quarter strength.
+Apply this diluted food once weekly during the regular watering schedule from spring through fall.

 Step 2: Every fourth week, skip the fertilizer and just use plain water to flush away salt buildup.